zodern/meteor-up/docs/docs.md

       httpPort: 80,
       // The port to listen for https connections.
 Default is 443.
       httpsPort: 443,
+      // Add an nginx config that is used proxy-wide.
+      // This config can add additional upstream and server blocks if needed.
+      nginxConfig: './path/to/config',
       // Environment variables for nginx proxy
       env: {
         DEFAULT_HOST: 'foo.bar.com'